 1972 Marine Mammal Protection Act

 All marine mammals, including manatees and dolphins, are protected under the 1972 Marine Mammal Protection Act.
-This act states that it is illegal to feed, harass, harm, pursue, hunt, shoot, wound, kill, annoy, or molest any mammal.
+Moreover, this act states that it is illegal to feed, harass, harm, pursue, hunt, shoot, wound, kill, annoy, or molest any mammal.
 Actions included in this:

 • Feeding the manatees or using food to attract them.